-We are a campus of opportunity, boldly empowering our diverse student body for success.
+We are a campus of opportunity, boldly empowering students for success.
 Here are just a few things we’re proud of at Fresno State:

 Education and research

-- High-quality academic programs in 66 bachelor’s, 44 master’s and three doctoral areas prepare students to tackle real-world needs and transform communities in the region and world.
+- High-quality academic programs in 70 bachelor’s, 44 master’s and three doctoral areas prepare students to tackle real-world needs and transform communities in the region and across the world.

 Fostering diversity and inclusion

-- Fresno State is more than 24,000 students strong.
+- About 25,000 students attend Fresno State.
 We nurture cultural competence by celebrating diversity and welcoming all.
-The Cross Cultural and Gender Center, Veterans Virtual Resource Center and the University’s new Hmong minor program are just a few programs and initiatives which reflect our tremendous diversity.
+The Cross Cultural and Gender Center, Veterans Services Office and the University’s new Hmong minor program are just a few programs and initiatives which reflect our tremendous diversity.
+For more than 50 years, Fresno State has offered enriching ethnic studies programs including Chicano and Latin American studies, Asian American studies, Africana studies, Native American studies, Jewish studies and more.
 Read more about diversity at Fresno State here.

 Meeting students' essential needs

 - We have focused attention on the essential life necessities that are sometimes taken for granted.
-Our Student Cupboard – a free food and hygiene pantry for students – averages more than 4,000 visits a month.
-Comprehensive programs and initiatives such as the Renaissance Scholars Program, the Clothing Closet and the Good Samaritan Fund address the basic needs of underserved students, so that they can focus on what’s centrally important: reaching their personal, academic and career goals.
+Our Student Cupboard – a free food and hygiene pantry for students – averages almost 5,000 visits a month.
+Comprehensive programs and initiatives such as the Renaissance Scholars Program, the Clothing Closet and the Good Samaritan Fund address the basic needs of underserved students so they can focus on what’s centrally important: reaching their personal, academic and career goals.

 We are one with our community